The 10 Worst Tourist Attractions in Europe

-2) Royal Palace of Madrid: Sorry I’m picking on Palaces a little but the appeal of looking at an overly large and often hideously decorated house is just lost on me.
+Sorry, I’m picking on Palaces a little but the appeal of looking at an overly large and often hideously decorated house is just lost on me.
 While more ornately presented (and less financial looking) than its English counterpart (Madrid 1 – London 0) Madrid’s royal palace is just as effective at making you go.. “ummm, cool, is that it?”
 There is another rather nice fence to stand behind, a big pompous building and swarms of confused tourists which is fun, but unfortunately, no silly hats to be seen at all..
 (London 1 – Madrid 1).

-4) Jet D’Eau, Geneva (The big water spout): It’s a giant spout of water… umm yeh, that’s pretty much it.
+You can’t defend this one, even the locals think it’s crap.
+It’s a giant spout of water… umm yeh, that’s pretty much it.
 Sadly you can’t get close enough to it to throw a tennis ball or something else in to see exactly how high up it goes.. my guess would be ‘Whitney Houston high’ ( and that’s pretty high!).

-*There are other entrances that for some reason most people just don’t use.. instead they line up in the hot sun for HOURS.
+*There are other entrances that for some reason most people just don’t use.. instead, they line up in the hot sun for HOURS.

 The Mona Lisa/Louvre Museum Essential Item Check List